KuzneY2K/fs-journal/notes/10-vue.md

 Clear form using somethingObject.value = {}
 Use router push to get sent to new listing that was created with form

+return res.data.id to the component to access the new listing

 Check VUE dev tools to see if anything is registering to the ref object